Back to National Guide

 • Cleanup

 Scaffolding is an additional cost for two-storey homes and must comply with AS/NZS 1576 when above 4 metres.
-Painting after cement render is a separate scope.
-Acrylic render includes colour in the mix, eliminating the need for a painter.
+Expect $1,500–$5,000 for scaffolding on a standard two-storey double-brick home.
+Painting after cement render is a separate trade.
+Acrylic render includes colour in the mix, eliminating the need for a painter and saving $25–$60/m2 in follow-on exterior painting costs.

 What Affects the Cost